|A cluster of rough, natural diamonds from Botswana. Photograph by Cary Sol Wolinsky|

 Even though the amorphous diamond returned to plain old glassy carbon when the pressure was released, there are still potential applications.
 The material could be used as a gasket in high-pressure devices where having a gasket that hardens with pressure would be beneficial.
 Or it could be used in further high-pressure experiments.

 "We use a diamond anvil cell to compress samples for high-pressure research, but because this amorphous diamond phase hardens with pressure, it could be a second stage anvil inside the diamond anvil," Lin said.

 "Having another anvil in sequence would let us create even higher pressures at the very tip."

 Since the focus of Mao's research group is to answer questions about the extreme environments in the deep Earth and other planetary interiors, a "double diamond" anvil could prove extremely useful.
 One can only speculate as to what exotic materials might be discovered with such an amped-up anvil.

 Mao is an assistant professor with a joint appointment in Geological and Environmental Sciences at Stanford University and of Photon Science at the Department of Energy's SLAC National Accelerator Laboratory.
 Lin is a graduate student in Geological and Environmental Sciences.

-Materials provided by Stanford University.
+The above story is based on Materials provided by Stanford University.
 Original written by Louis Bergeron.